dolianecom/crypto-toolkit/README.md

 A: It's designed to be lightweight and standards‑compliant.
 Always audit cryptographic code before deploying in production.

 **Q: Does this library include encoders?**
 A: Yes.
-It provides UTF‑8, Base64, Base64URL, and byte concatenation helpers, tested with regular, fuzz, and stress suites.
+It provides UTF‑8, Base64, Base64URL, and byte concatenation helpers.

-**Q: How are tests organized?**
-A: With finer‑control scripts: `test:regular`, `test:fuzz`, `test:stress`, and `test` to run everything.

 ---